rafadiaz98/TechResume/README.md

 <h1>Technical Skills Resume</h1>
 <h2>Welcome</h2>
-Hello!
-My name is Rafaela Diaz and this past May 2020 I graduated from The University of Tulsa's Computer Information Systems program at Collins College of Business.
-Welcome to my repository where you will find the technical training and certifications that I have acquired through my coursework at the University of Tulsa as a CIS undergrad student.
-Thank you!
+Hello, welcome to my technical resume!
+My name is Rafaela Diaz and I am BBA graduate from The University of Tulsa's Computer Information Systems program at Collins College of Business.
+Welcome to my repository where you will find the technical training and certifications I have acquired through my experience at the University of Tulsa.
+Thank you for taking a look!

 <h2>Technical Skills</h2>